Hospice at Casa Ahava

 At its oldest, hospice was simply a home of respite for weary travelers.
 At Casa Ahava, we like to think we are not so different from those first roadside homes, welcoming the stranger and the sick to our hearth for as long as they need and offering comfortable place to lie their head.

 Cicely Saunders, the founder of the modern hospice movement is reported to have said that dying persons ask three things of those who care for them: (1) “Help me“, (2) “Listen to me“, (3) “Don’t leave me”.
-With our without specialty training, extra resources, or extravagent manpower, we know that we can, at least, respond to these three requests.
+With our without specialty training, extra resources, or extravagant manpower, we know that we can, at least, respond to these three requests.

 Contact or Give.